 The Chairman proceeded to state that comments and questions submitted to the Company prior to the deadline for submission will be addressed.
-The Corporate Secretary noted that some questions were received from the stockholders within the stated deadline.
+The Corporate Secretary noted that some questions were received from a stockholder within the stated deadline.
+The questions were addressed as follows: